Is it Time to Customize and Upgrade your Garage?

 Organization helps maximize you Garage space

-If you are going to go down the organization pathway the first thing you need to do is get rid of stuff that you no longer need, and then sort out the stuff that you do need to keep.
+If you are going to go down the organization pathway the first thing you need to do is get rid of stuff that you no longer need and then sort out the stuff that you do need to keep.
 This may take some time and, for some of us it may be a few hard decisions, but you have to ask yourself, “what kind of garage do you want?”

 The first thing you should do is get rid of garbage.
 There’s no doubt that there are some things in your garage that need to either go in the garbage or go to the dump.
-There are also probably some things that can be donated, or recycled because you will never need them again, or their are broken old electronics.
+There are also probably some things that can be donated, or recycled because you will never need them again, or there are broken old electronics.